freenode/jbnc/README.md

 Bouncers are hard to configure.
 I felt that we needed an easier one in this world.
 This requires nearly no configuration to connect!
 Just set a password!
 Join #jbnc on freenode to learn more!

-While I'm using this as my daily driver, you may run into some bugs until the beta test period is over.
-That said, there are many users who are stably using it today!
+There are many users and networks who are stably using it today!

 ### Features
 - Always on connection to IRC